 An AMD Ryzen 2700x sits at the helm, co-piloted by a Gigabyte 1660 Ti on an Asus Prime X370 ATX motherboard.
 Sadly, the 16GB G.Skill 3,200MHz RAM can’t quite achieve its full potential due to limitations of the latter, but it is plenty fast enough at 2,933MHz instead.
 The operating system and other core programs sit on a Crucial 256GB m2 SSD, while several WD and Hitatchi HDDs handle everything else.

 White not an exact replica of the Planet Express ship, the shrouded Thermaltake 140 ring fans at the rear give the build some authenticity, resembling exhausts.
 These help cool the radiator of the Corsair H100i AIO CPU cooler, which also adds to the sci-fi aesthetic.
 We’re just glad it’s not powered by Nibbler’s droppings, instead leaning on a Corsair CX650M for that job.

 Cmslick3 told us that the project was five years in the making, but only took three weeks to realise once the raw materials were gathered.
-This is especially impressive considering the wall-mounted backplate and GPU are all custom painted with the ship’s signature green and red theme, respectively, and the Corsair H100i cooler sports a 3D printed cover modeled by the creator himself.
+This is especially impressive considering the wall-mounted backplate and GPU are all custom painted with the ship’s signature green and red theme (here’s how to paint your PC case, if you want to customise it yourself), respectively, and the Corsair H100i cooler sports a 3D printed cover modeled by the creator himself.